nickyiliwang0000/h/programming-fundamentals/working-with-javascript.md

 When the browser runs this code, it stops at the `prompt()` function call and waits for the user to input their answer.
 That returned *value* is then stored into the `name` variable, which we then pass and as an argument to the `alert()` function.

 ## More built-in functions
-We've already looked `prompt()`, `alert()` and `confirm()` but there are many more functions built into JavaScript functions.
+We've already looked at `prompt()`, `alert()` and `confirm()` but there are many more functions built into JavaScript.
 Many of these built-in functions return values that we can store in variables.
 For example:

 * console.log() (doesn't necessarily have a return value)
 * `Math.` (always has a return value)